inc2734/habakiri/src/readme.txt

 = 1.1.7 =
 * Fixed a bug that instagram icon isn't shown in social nav.
+* Fixed a bread crumb bug in custom post type archive.

 = 1.1.6 =
 * Add entries-* classes.